pittcsc/Documents/Constitution.md

 Each officer of the Pitt CSC also retains membership on the Pitt CSC Executive Board.
 Each member of the board must act as a representative of the Pitt CSC and ensure its fair governance.
 Members of the board each have a vote on major issues and initiatives of the Pitt CSC, and are responsible for assisting officers in the fulfillment of their individual roles/

+### Initiatives
+An initiative is defined to be an aspiration for the club that is not already considered a "core function".
+Each initiative should be be discussed with all of the officers and the Vice President usually oversees all initiatves.
+If an initiative becomes succesful, eventually it can evolve into a "core function" of the club.

+### Supervisors
+Each new initiative by the club is appointed a "supervisor", who takes the lead role in bringing forth that particular initiative.
+There can obviously be other officers or even club members that assist in these initiatives, but the supervisor is the leader who is responsible for the initaitve.

+### Core Functions
+Core functions of the club include scheduling/setting up meetings, finding sponsors, and creating new initiatives.
+Core functions are not controlled by one officer, but they can have one or two officers who manage that function and report to the rest of the officers periodically.

 ## XVI) Removal of Officers